-- Day Care Centres
+- Child Care Centres

+- · Early Learning Programs

 - Kindergartens

-- · Preschool Programs
+- Preschool Programs

 - Family Day Homes

 - Schools

-- · Toy Manufacturers
+- Toy Manufacturers

-- Parenting Centres
+- · Parenting Centres

 - Public Education Agencies

 - Public Libraries

-- · Recreational Facilities
+- Recreational Facilities

 - Holiday Resorts

-- Cruise Lines
+- · Cruise Lines

-New students are accepted into the daytime Early Childhood Education program for the Fall (September) term.
+New students are accepted in the Early Childhood Education program for oncampus delivery for the Fall (September) term.
 Students wishing to enroll for the Winter (January) term may take courses in a revised curriculum based on course availability.
 This admission may result in a three term curriculum for the completion of the certificate.
 Courses are also open on an individual basis for part-time study.
-Students completing the program through part-time study are accepted on a yearround basis.
+Students completing the program through part-time study are accepted for terms beginning Fall (September), Winter (January) or Spring (May).
+Students choosing this route must contact the ECE program to plan their program.